openhab/openhab-docs/_addons_bindings/zwave/doc/jintaobao/curtainmotor_0_0.md

 The brightness channel allows to control the brightness of a light.
             It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Scene Number

-Triggers when a scene button is pressed
+Triggers when a scene button is pressed.

 The ```scene_number``` channel supports the ```Number``` item.